mattgd/SFPD-Dispatch/README.md

 # SFPD-Dispatch
-SFPD dispatch web app for Capital One.
+SFPD Dispatch Analytics web app for Capital One's MindSumo challenge.
+Built using Python, Django (and GeoDjango), PostgreSQL, and JavaScript + jQuery and deployed on Heroku.

-## Setting Up the Database
+## Setting Up the Django Database
 ```
 CREATE DATABASE dispatch;
 CREATE USER dispatchuser WITH PASSWORD '<password>';